pirogoeth/diecast/README.md

         registry=my_registry,
     )

+### Getting Component Instances

+You can fetch component instances easily by subscripting the registry:

+    instance = my_registry[MyComponent]

+If the component was registered with `persist=True`, the subscript will return the persisted component instance.

+If there is not a persisted instance, the subscript will return a new instance of the component.

 ## Examples

 Some more practical usage examples are include in the [examples directory](/examples/).

 ## Contributing

 Pull requests are welcomed and encouraged.
 Feel free to ask questions via the issue tracker or anywhere else (such as [Gitter](https://gitter.im/pirogoeth)).

 If you're submitting a PR, please install [`pre-commit`](https://github.com/pre-commit/pre-commit) and install the local git pre-commit hook to run style checks.

 Any contributions will be greatly appreciated <3.

 ## License